KangDohee2270/ko_LLM_zoo/README.md

 options:
   -h, --help            show this help message and exit --base_model BASE_MODEL
-                        choose one model from [polygolot-ko, ko-alpaca, kullm, korani-v3] or use saved path.
+                        choose one model from [polygolot-ko, ko-alpaca, kullm, korani-v3, kovicuna, kogpt] or use saved path.
 The default is 'kullm'
   --data_path DATA_PATH
-                        set your dataset path. the dataset must contain the keys: instruction, input and output --args.output_dir ARGS.OUTPUT_DIR
+                        set your dataset path. the dataset must contain the keys: instruction, input and output --output_dir OUTPUT_DIR
                         save path for trained model weights --use_gpu USE_GPU     The number of GPUs to use.
 If you want to use 0 and 1, enter '0, 1' --batch_size BATCH_SIZE